 Pros

-- Share books continuously with a QuickBooks ProAdvisor for assistance
+- Lets you share books continuously with a QuickBooks ProAdvisor for assistance

 Cons

 As accounting software intended for for-profit businesses, QuickBooks Online won’t disappoint.
-Its perfect score in general accounting features reflects its ability to perform all the essential accounting tasks. such as invoicing and billing.
+Its perfect mark in general accounting features reflects its ability to perform all the essential accounting tasks, such as invoicing and billing.

 However, it’s not primarily for nonprofits and churches.
-With modifications in the settings, it can be used for churches—but only up to some extent.
-It lacks congregation management features, so we recommend either Aplos or IconCMO in this case.
-These are the two reasons why QuickBooks Online received only above-average marks in church features.
+With proper modifications in the settings, it can be used for churches—but only up to some extent.
+It lacks congregation management features, so we recommend either Aplos or IconCMO.
+These are why QuickBooks Online received only above-average marks in church features.
 Overall, we recommend the platform if you want to focus on accounting and preparing financial statements.

 Wave: Best Free Accounting Software for Very Small Churches to Track Income & Expenses